 Penn Students and Staff

-We appreciate the voices of those with varied backgrounds in the law school classroom.
-Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline, we are certain you will find Penn Law courses and programs of study that interest you and meet your needs.
+We appreciate the voices of those with varied backgrounds in the Law School classrooms.
+Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline, we are certain you will find the Law School’s courses and programs of study that interest you and meet your needs.

 Students in any of Penn’s graduate or professional schools who wish to incorporate a legal perspective into their programs of study are invited to pursue a Certificate in the Study of Law.

 First-year required JD courses, Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Practice Skills, and Torts are reserved for the first-year JD cohort only.